-Coach KALNAS graduated with an Associates in Exercise Science in 2006.
-Having exhausted his eligibility, he became a volunteer coach for GCC – in that same year he produced his first Throwing National Champion (Duane SAUNDER's c/o 2006) whom also set a National Record in the Shot Put (16.59 m/54' 5 ¼").
+Coach KALNAS graduated with an Associates in Exercise Science and, having exhausted his eligibility to compete, became a volunteer coach for GCC; in that same year he produced his first Throwing National Champion (Duane SAUNDER's, c/o 2006) who also set a National Record in the Shot Put (16.59 m/54' 5 ¼").
 Coach KALNAS would go on to complete his undergrad at the University of North Carolina at Wilmington earning a Bachelors in Physical Education with a concentration in Exercise Science in 2008.
-While a student at UNCW, KALNAS continued to coach as a Volunteer Assistant Throws Coach for the DI program where they went on to win two CAA conference titles.
+While a student at UNCW, Coach KALNAS continued to work as a Volunteer Assistant Throws Coach for the DI program where they went on to win two CAA conference titles.

 Coach KALNAS recently ended a 16+ year career as a Juvenile Detention Officer for Camden and Gloucester County Juvenile Detention Centers and simultaneously began a full – time Administrators position at RCGC as the Fitness and Wellness Center Director; within this capacity, he also leads all of RCGC's Athletic Teams as the Strength and Conditioning Coach.
 He is a Paulsboro High School class of 2000 graduate; during his high school years he was an offensive and defensive lineman on the Paulsboro Football Team; a program that still holds the state record and is ranked in the top 25 nationally for consecutive wins (63).
 Coach KALNAS was also a member of the 1998 NJ State Group I Track and Field Team Champions.

 Coach KALNAS now resides in Glassboro, NJ with his Boxer-Pit, Axel.